 Consistently adhering to the four NS theorems is very challenging for developers.
 First, following the NS theorems leads to a fine-grained software structure.
-Creating such a structure introduces some development overhead that may be considered slowing down the development process.
-Secondly, the rules must be followed constantly, robotically, as a violation will lead to the introduction of Combinatorial Effects.
+Creating such a structure introduces some development overhead that may slow the development process.
+Secondly, the rules must be followed constantly and robotically, as a violation will introduce Combinatorial Effects.
 Humans are not well suited for this kind of work.
 Thirdly, the accidental introduction of Combinatorial Effects results in an exponential increase of rework that needs to be done.

-Five expandable elements [3] [4] were proposed, which make the realization of NS applications more feasible.
-These elements are carefully engineered patterns that comply with the four NS theorems, and that can be used as essential building blocks for various applications: data element, action element, workflow element, connector element, and trigger element.
+Five expandable elements [9] [10] were proposed, which make the realization of NS applications more feasible.
+These elements are carefully engineered patterns that comply with the four NS theorems and that can be used as essential building blocks for various applications: data element, action element, workflow element, connector element, and trigger element.

-- Data Element: the structured composition of software constructs to encapsulate a data construct into an isolated module (including get- and set methods, persistency, exhibiting version transparency, etc.). - Action Elements: the structured composition of software constructs to encapsulate an action construct into an isolated module. - Workflow Element: the structured composition of software constructs describing the sequence in which action elements should be performed to fulfil a flow into an isolated module. - Connector Element: the structured composition of software constructs into an isolated module allowing external systems to interact with the NS system without calling components statelessly. - Trigger Element: the structured composition of software constructs into an isolated module that controls the states of the system and checks whether any action element should be triggered accordingly.
+- Data Element: the structured composition of software constructs to encapsulate a data construct into an isolated module (including get- and set methods, persistency, exhibiting version transparency, etc.). - Action Elements: the structured composition of software constructs to encapsulate an action construct into an isolated module. - Workflow Element: the structured composition of software constructs describing the sequence in which action elements should be performed to fulfil a flow into an isolated module. - Connector Element: the structured composition of software constructs into an isolated module, allowing external systems to interact with the NS system without calling components statelessly.

+• Trigger Element: the structured composition of software constructs into an isolated module that controls the system states and checks whether any action element should be triggered accordingly.

-The element provides core functionalities (data, actions, etc.) and addresses the Cross-Cutting Concerns that each of these core functionalities requires to properly function.
-As Cross-Cutting Concerns cut through every element, they
+The element provides core functionalities (data, actions, etc.) and addresses the Cross-Cutting Concerns that each of these core functionalities requires to function correctly.
+Crosscutting concerns cut through every element, so they require careful implementation to avoid introducing Combinatorial Effects.